conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 - It has ownership on the Kafka resources (topics, consumer groups, subjects, ...)
 - It manages the permissions
   - On the Service Account (Kafka ACL)
   - On the Application Team members in Console

+Delegating ownership on the Kafka resources grants permissions to
+- the Application owner group in Console using RBAC (`Admin` permissions)
+- the Service Account using Kafka ACLs (`Read & Write` on Topics, `Read` on ConsumerGroups)

+This will evolve as we implement new concepts in Self Serve to better manage People permissions over the application.

 **Example**
 ````yaml